PritySingha/todo_app/README.md

-# ✅ Task 3 – To-Do List App
+# ✅ To-Do List App

-This repository contains my submission for **Task 3** of the **Oasis Infobyte Web Development & Design Internship (Level 2)**.
-The project is a dynamic To-Do List App built using HTML, CSS, and JavaScript.
-It allows users to add, delete, and manage tasks efficiently with localStorage support.
+A dynamic and responsive To-Do List App built using HTML, CSS, and JavaScript.
+This project allows users to manage tasks efficiently with localStorage support and a clean UI.
 ---

 ## ✨ Features